Webinars

 Are you smarter than a lone star tick?

 Tick populations are on the rise across the world, and the US is no exception.
 Increasing reports of tick-borne illnesses raise the question: how can we reduce this public health burden?
-The ODU Tick Research Team has been exploring a variety of interventions both in the real-world and in the virtual world, and results from these studies will be discussed.
+The ODU Tick Research Team has been exploring a variety of interventions both in the real-world and in the virtual world, and results from these studies are discussed.

-Professor and Department Chair, Old Dominion University
+Holly Gaff, Old Dominion University

 Pesticide Risk Tool: Understanding risk and measuring impact